cpojer/mootools-filemanager/README.md

 * Provides your client with the most possible convenience ( ;D )
 * Create galleries using the Gallery-Plugin

-### Warning!
+### Issues!
-  - there is a bug in SqueezBox, when opening a preview the second time, caused by mootools, should be fixed with mootools 1.3.1
+  - there is a bug in SqueezeBox, when opening a preview the second time, caused by mootools, should be fixed with mootools 1.3.1 (SqueezeBox is in the Demos deactivated)

 How to use
 ----------